RobCranfill/featheremin/README.md

 Note: The main code is in a file called "main.py", to avoid the irritating warnings VSCode throws when the usual name, "code.py", is used.

+## Hardware config
+The I2C devices are chained together in no particular order, except the OLED display is last because it has only one STEMMA QT connector.

+The STEMMA (non-QT!) amplifer's signal pin is connected to GPIO A1, and the VL53L0X's XSHUT pin is connected to GPIO A0.

 ## Things to Do
  * What can I control?